Compare Motor Trade Insurance Quotes

 Motor trade insurance can be known as ‘trade insurance’ or ‘traders insurance’.

-A motor trade insurance policy is a business insurance policy designed for businesses in the automotive industry where staff have care, custody or control (drive or carrying out work) of vehicles that don’t belong to them.
+A motor trade insurance policy is a business insurance policy designed for businesses in the automotive industry where staff have care, custody or control (drive or carrying out work) of cars, vans or any other vehicle that don’t belong to them.

 Motor trade insurance is suitable for those buying and selling vehicles, repairing and servicing vehicles, valeting or breakdown cover service.